shengyanli1982/oxide-wdns/README.md

             upstream_group: "__blackhole__"

         # Optional: Default upstream group for queries not matching any rule.
-        # If set to a valid group name (e.g., "clean_dns"), that group is used.
+        # If a valid group name (e.g., "clean_dns") from 'upstream_groups' is specified here:
+        #   - Unmatched queries are handled by this designated default group.
+        #   - The DNSSEC behavior (and other parameters) for these queries is determined SOLELY by the
+        #     configuration of THIS designated default group (i.e., its own explicit settings or the
+        #     global defaults it inherits if it has no explicit settings).
+        #   - The 'enable_dnssec' settings of OTHER non-default groups have NO impact on this default behavior.
-        # If null or omitted, the global `dns_resolver.upstream` config is used.
+        # If null, omitted, or an invalid group name is given, the global `dns_resolver.upstream` config is used directly.
-        default_upstream_group: "clean_dns" # Use clean_dns for anything not matched above
+        default_upstream_group: "clean_dns"

     ```